Customer Concentration: The Silent Valuation Killer That MSP Founders Underestimate

 Customer concentration is the slowest valuation factor to fix and the hardest to paper over.
 It requires new revenue from new sources, which means sales cycles, onboarding, and months of service delivery before new clients show up as meaningful diversification in your trailing numbers.
 That's why this factor, more than any other, separates founders who planned their exit from founders who reacted to an opportunity.

-If your concentration numbers need work, start now.
+If your numbers need work, start now.
 Not when you're ready to sell.
 Not when a buyer expresses interest.
 Now.
-The 12-24 months you invest in diversification will show up directly in the enterprise value at close.
+The 12-24 months you invest in diversification show up directly in the enterprise value at close.

 About the Author

 Jason Huang is the founder of SVMA (Silicon Valley M&A Partners), an AI-native M&A advisory firm built exclusively for MSPs.
-After 10+ years at Barclays and Truist, working on M&A transactions ranging from $10M to over $5B across technology sectors, he founded SVMA to bring institutional process discipline to middle-market exits.
-SVMA runs fully competitive auction processes powered by AI-driven buyer identification, enabling the firm to map the buyer universe faster, generate stronger offers sooner, and compress overall deal timelines.
+Over more than a decade in M&A at Barclays and Truist, he closed transactions ranging in size from $10M to over $5B, representing more than $10B in total deal value across technology sectors.
+He founded SVMA to bring institutional process discipline to middle-market exits.
+SVMA runs fully competitive auction processes powered by AI-driven buyer identification, mapping the buyer universe faster, generating stronger offers sooner, and compressing deal timelines.
 The firm operates on a success-fee-only basis with zero retainers.

 Contact: contact@svmapartners.com